seL4/microkit/docs/manual.md

 The `id` is passed to the PD in the `notified` and `protected` entry points.
 The `id` should be passed to the `microkit_notify` and `microkit_ppcall` functions.

-## `domain_schedule` (experimental)
+## `domain_schedule`

-The `domain_schedule` element, by default, has a list of up to 256 `domain` child elements.
-This can be configured by changing the number of schedule entries defined in the `release_domains` and `debug_domains` configs in `build_sdk.py`.
+The `domain_schedule` element, by default, has a list of up to 64 `domain` child elements, and can describe 32 different domains. (bounded by the kernel config).
+This can be configured by changing the number of schedule entries defined in `elaborate_all_board_configs` in `build_sdk.py`.
 Each child specifies a particular timeslice in the domain schedule and the order of the child elements specifies the order in which the timeslices will be scheduled.
 A domain may be named more than once in the schedule, in which case the domain will have multiple timeslices in the schedule.

 The `domain` element has the following attributes: